 Neighborhood Fishin' lakes are managed as "put-and-take" fisheries.
 Texas Parks and Wildlife Department stocks fish that are big enough to catch and keep, and these fish are available for harvest as soon as they land in the water.
-During summer and winter stocking seasons, these lakes are stocked every two weeks -- so there should be a good supply of fish whenever you find time to visit!
+During summer and winter stocking seasons, these lakes are stocked every two to four weeks -- so there should be a good supply of fish whenever you find time to visit!

 TPWD stocks channel catfish in these lakes beginning the third week in April and continuing approximately every two weeks through early November, except during August.
 The department does not schedule stockings for that month because of the potential for heat-related water quality problems.

 Catfish are attracted to strong-smelling baits.
 Try using nightcrawlers, chicken livers, shrimp, stinkbait, or cut hot dogs.

 Rainbow trout prefer cold water.
 In most areas of Texas, they can survive only in winter.
 Trout stocking begins in late November or early December and continues until March.

 Cheese, kernel corn, nightcrawlers, red wigglers, and meal worms make good trout baits.
 If you’d rather use a lure, try a small inline spinnerbait or a spoon.

 For more information on bait, lures, and fishing methods, visit our Fishing Basics page.